 Proper treatment of hypothyroidism will reduce your risk factors for heart disease.
 The key is ensuring you are properly diagnosed and treated.
 If you suffer from heart disease, get your thyroid checked.
 If you are being treated for hypothyroidism yet you still suffer from heart disease, it may be time to get a second opinion – Top 10 Resources To Find a Great Thyroid Doctor in 2013.

 For this post I’ve decided to take quotes from two important sources, The Thyroid Federation International and Go Red For Women, and lay them one after the other to show you just how serious the risk really is for hypothyroid moms.
-If you had any doubt that you were at risk, think again.1,2,3
+1,2,3

 It’s time for women to stand together in the fight for their lives.
 Because heart disease is their No. 1 killer, affecting more women than men.